datafolklabs/cement/doc/source/dev/handlers.rst

         def update_something(self):
             # do some operation on the write database server
             db = get_handler('database', 'write_db')
-            db.query('some system to update something')
+            db.query('some query to update something')